 Sample documents containing the terms and conditions for this scheme can be found here:

 The Department is committed to protecting and respecting your privacy.
 This Privacy Notice explains how the Department, as the Data Controller, will process the personal data provided to it in respect of the management and administration of these schemes of financial assistance; how that information will be used, and what rights you may exercise in relation to your personal data.

 Drinking water quality in private wells

-Unlike public water supplies or group water scheme supplies, water services authorities do not test drinking water quality of private wells.
-Testing your well water is your respsonsibility and should be done regularly to make sure your drinking water quality is high.
-People with VTEC (a form of E.coli) are more than four times more likely than the general population to have consumed untreated private well water.
+Unlike public water supplies or group water scheme supplies, water services authorities do not test drinking water quality of private water supplies.
+Testing your well water is your responsibility and should be done regularly to make sure your drinking water quality is high.
+People with VTEC (a form of E.coli) are more than four times more likely than the general population to have consumed untreated water from private water supplies.
 Maintenance and servicing of wells is also very important for reducing the risk of contamination.

-You can find more information on testing water quality or maintaining private wells on the EPA website.
+You can find more information on testing water quality or wells maintenance on the EPA website.
 If you have concerns about the quality of your private water supply contact your local authority immediately.

 Drilling private wells

 If you are considering boring your own well, it is important the well is constructed properly, sealed against pollution and disinfected.
-Guidelines on constructing a private well visit are available on the Institute of Geologists of Ireland website.
+Guidelines on constructing a private water supply are available on the Institute of Geologists of Ireland website